Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Woolworths General Store drew general merchandise from Woolworths and health and beauty from Superdrug, topped up with food, wines and cigarettes from Booker, creating an American-style convenience drugstore like Walgreen.

-Kingstore was a new EPOS till system that had been developed for the Group.
+Kingstore was a new EPOS till system developed for the Group.
 In parallel the chain was also leading e-Kingfisher's move into e-commerce, with a comprehensive multi-channel offer, backed by an alliance with Freemans.

 The emerging news of Woolworths' demerger from Kingfisher whipped the media into a frenzy

 To quell the criticism the CEO had reluctantly agreed to split the in-town and out-of-town divisions of the Group.
-The break-up was ugly as Kingfisher sought an approach which would maximise revenue.
+The break-up was ugly as Kingfisher sought to maximise its revenue.
 It hoped to find a buyer for 'GM plc', but ultimately sold Superdrug privately and demerged the rest.
-To turn a profit on the split, the new firm was stripped of its property assets, saddled with debt at short-term rates, and tied into unfavourable long-term leases for its stores.
+To turn a profit, the new Group was stripped of its property assets, saddled with debt at short-term rates, and tied into unfavourable long-term leases for its stores.

-By the time Woolworths Group plc emerged, it had endured a year in limbo and was on its second Chairman, and its second Finance Director.
-It had already lost its first CEO.
-At the helm was Gerald Corbett, who had fought Kingfisher at each stage of an acrimonious separation process, and had warned the City that the Group would need time to recover before returning to profit.
+By the time Woolworths Group plc emerged, it had endured a year in limbo and was on its second Chairman, Finance Director and CEO.
+At the helm was Gerald Corbett, who had stood his ground throughout the acrimonious separation process, and had warned the City that the Group would need time to recover before returning to profit.

-The out-of-town Big W chain also appeared unviable after the Group split for Kingfisher.
+He felt the out-of-town Big W chain was unviable without the rest of the former parent company.
 B&Q had other priorities and Superdrug had been sold to Kruidvat.
-Where possible opening plans were shelved as the format was scaled back.
+Opening plans were scaled back.

-General Store was also untenable following the split from Superdrug.
-Temporary arrangements were made to source toiletries, but in the long term the stores would have to be closed or re-integrated into the main Woolworths chain.
+General Store also seemed untenable without Superdrug.
+Temporary arrangements were made to source toiletries, but in the long term the stores would have to be closed or return to the traditional format.

 Corbett had to select a CEO.
 The demerger prospectus had highlighted the strength of the established management and particularly the three MDs at Woolworths.
 None was deemed suitable.
 Instead an outsider, Trevor Bish-Jones, was hired.
-Within twelve months the three MDs had departed and forty of the top fifty senior executives had chosen to leave to pursue careers elsewhere.
+Within a year the three MDs had departed, along witih forty of the top fifty senior executives.

 The original Senior Management of Woolworths Group plc in 2002, from left to right Gerald Corbett, Trevor Bish-Jones and Christopher Rogers